spk2dc/GeneralAssembly_Archive/1_front_end_development/w03d02/instructor_notes/intro_to_dom.md

 ![children of body in chrome console](https://i.imgur.com/HqTQq4X.png)

-We can keep going deeper and deeper...
+We can keep traversing downward..

 ![all the way to the text Featuring](https://i.imgur.com/q8jWVc6.png)